 Regardless of your choice of auditor, you should have a system in place to ensure health & safety compliance.

-To start, the checklist should be looking to address certain safety audit questions, such as:
+To start, the checklist should address certain safety audit questions, such as:

-- Is our health and safety policy up-to-date and available to all employees?
+- Is your health and safety policy up-to-date and available to all employees?

-- Does our management team know their health & safety responsibilities?
+- Does your management team know their health & safety responsibilities?

-- How often are we doing safety checks?
+- How often are you undertaking health and safety checks?

-- Do we have a valid fire risk assessment?
+- Do you have a valid fire risk assessment?

-These are just a few basic questions.
-There are many, many more you’ll need to answer in a full health & safety audit, including industry-specific queries.
+These are just a few basic questions that should be present in the health and safety audit checklist you utilise.
+Remember, the above is a non-exhaustive list.
+There are many, many more questions you’ll need to answer in a full health & safety audit, including industry-specific queries.

-Once you have your full list of priorities, you can start to look at how to conduct the audit itself.
+Once you have your full list of priorities, you can start to look at how to undertake the audit itself.

 Health & safety audit procedure